google/syzkaller/sys/README.md

 	"buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
+	"string": a pointer to a memory buffer, similar to buffer[in] "bufconst": an embed constant string (terminating \x00 byte is automatically appended to the string),
+		type-options: string value (for example "wlan0")
-	"string": a pointer to a memory buffer, similar to buffer[in] "strconst": a pointer to a constant string, type-options: the underlying string (for example "/dev/dsp")
-	"filename": a file/link/dir name
+	"strconst": a pointer to a constant string (terminating \x00 byte is automatically appended to the string), shortcut for ptr[in, bufconst["str"]], type-options: the underlying string (for example "/dev/dsp") "filename": a file/link/dir name
 	"fileoff": offset within a file, type-options:
 		argname of the file